What You'll Get

 - Sunday, March 18 at 2 p.m. at EagleBank Arena in Fairfax, VA

-Magic Passes grant access to a special 30-minute exhibition of tricks and hands-on basketball fun with the players 90 minutes before the game; pass holders also get the chance to meet the Globetrotters and their mascot, Globie.
+Magic Passes (Fairfax shows only) grant access to a special 30-minute exhibition of tricks and hands-on basketball fun with the players 90 minutes before the game; pass holders also get the chance to meet the Globetrotters and their mascot, Globie.
 Parents/guardians and children need both a Magic Pass and game ticket in order to enter the arena early.
 Purchase the same G-Pass/Magic Pass option for everyone in your group to ensure that you will sit together.

 When the Globetrotters hit the road in celebration of their 92nd anniversary, they won’t forget to bring their jaw-dropping blend of athletic precision and razzle-dazzle showmanship that has entertained hundreds of millions of fans over the past nine decades.
 Throughout the lengthy world tour, a rotating roster of Globetrotter favorites—including a trio of female players—will take to the hardwood each game.
 Spectators might spot veteran guard TNT Lister sharing a behind-the-back pass with dunker Thunder Law, who also holds the world record for farthest basketball shot made backwards at 82 feet 2 inches.
 Speaking of long-distance shots, the Globetrotters court features basketball’s first four-point line, which is more than 6 feet behind the NBA’s current three-point line.